executablebooks/sphinx-book-theme/docs/tutorials/get-started.md

 }
 ```

-When you build your documentation, your header should now include a small GitHub logo that has a link to the repository.
+When you build your documentation, your topbar should now include a small GitHub logo that has a link to the repository.

 :::{seealso}